makkenagithub/04-expense-infra-dev/README.md

 5. delete ec2 instance of step 1
 6. create launch templetae (it contains ami, network ,sg etc)
 7. create target group
-8. create ASG using launch template and place it in target group
+8. create ASG (auto scaling group) using launch template and place it in target group
 9. then create rule in load balancer.

 Ansible push: We have ansible server.
 We install packages in ansible nodes with the help of ansible server.